(888) 552-6760 SCHEDULE AN APPOINTMENT

 Previous cancer therapy: Certain types of chemotherapy and radiation therapy for other cancers are considered leukemia risk factors.

-• Lower your exposure to pesticides.
+• Lower any exposure to pesticides.

 • Stay physically active and follow a healthy diet.
 Both these lifestyle elements have been proven to reduce cancer risk in general.